Dominic-Kishatingunimye/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5-print_numbers.c: Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 All your code should be in the main function

 6-print_numberz.c: Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 You are not allowed to use any variable of type 'char'.
 You can only use putchar twice in your code.

-\n 7-print_tebahpla.c: a program that prints the lowercase alphabet in reverse, followed by a new line.
+7-print_tebahpla.c: a program that prints the lowercase alphabet in reverse, followed by a new line.
 You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)

+8-print_base16.c: a program that prints all the numbers of base 16 in lowercase, followed by a new line.
+You can only use the putchar function (every other function (printf, puts, etc…) is forbidden).
+You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)

+9-print_comb.c: Write a program that prints all possible combinations of single-digit numbers.
+Numbers must be separated by ,, followed by a space.
+Numbers must be separated by ,, followed by a space.
+Numbers must be separated by ,, followed by a space.
+You can only use putchar four times maximum in your code

+100-print_comb3.c: Write a program that prints all possible different combinations of two digits.
+Numbers must be separated by ,, followed by a space.
+The two digits must be different.
+01 and 10 are considered the same combination of the two digits 0 and 1.
+Print only the smallest combination of two digits.
+Print only the smallest combination of two digits.
+Print only the smallest combination of two digits

+101-print_comb4.c:  a program that prints all possible different combinations of three digits.
+Numbers must be separated by ,, followed by a space.
+The three digits must be different.
+012, 120, 102, 021, 201, 210 are considered the same combination of the three digits 0, 1 and 2.
+Print only the smallest combination of three digits. ou can only use putchar six times maximum in your code

+102-print_comb5.c:  a program that prints all possible combinations of two two-digit numbers.
+The numbers should range from 0 to 99.
+The two numbers should be separated by a space.
+The combinations of numbers should be printed in ascending order.All numbers should be printed with two digits.
+1 should be printed as 01.
+00 01 and 01 00 are considered as the same combination of the numbers 0 and 1.
+You can only use putchar eight times maximum in your code